Matt Peperell's Blog

 Context

-One of the functions my employer provide at this client is the building of Ubuntu laptops used by developers and civil servants.
+One of the functions my employer provides at this client is the building of Ubuntu laptops used by developers and civil servants.
 This is not at the hardware level; we use a hardware reseller for that.
 Rather, we perform software installation/updates and machine hardening such that they are allowed on production networks and to access customer data.

 The build environment takes the form of a network segregated from the main one used by workstations on a day-to-day basis.
 We’d relax the boot options of laptops to permit a network build, peform that network build, and than re-restrict the boot options to prevent unauthorised boot media from being used.
 The build server has several components, the primary ones being: DHCP, TFTP, Cobbler, and Apache.